Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rising summer temperatures in Krasnodar due to climate change may make it unsuitable for some elderly people in Russia - Illustration photo.
 (Source: iStock)

-On July 2, Russian climatologist Alexei Kokorin said that in the worst case, climate change could kill nearly 3 billion people - equivalent to about 30% of the world's population - by the end of this century.
-In the best case, he said the figure would be 10%.
+On July 2, Russian climatologist Alexei Kokorin said that in the worst case scenario, climate change could kill nearly 3 billion people - equivalent to about 30% of the world's population - by the end of this century.
+In the best case scenario, he said the figure would be 10%.

-Kokorin said that efforts by countries to achieve carbon neutrality would help avoid the worst-case scenario.
-However, even if everything goes well, some of the world’s population will be forced to migrate due to lack of clean water.
+Kokorin believes that efforts by countries to achieve carbon neutrality will help avoid the worst-case scenario.
+However, even if all goes well, some of the world's population will be forced to migrate due to lack of clean water.

-Mr Kokorin also said that Russian retirees are starting to take climate change into account when choosing where to live.
-He pointed out that people from Chukotka used to try to retire in the Krasnodar region.
-However, in recent years they have been moving to Omsk and Novosibirsk oblasts, as Krasnodar is now too hot for them.
-This suggests that people have adapted their residences to the climate.
+Mr Kokorin also said that Russian pensioners are starting to take climate change into account when choosing where to live.
+He pointed out that people from Chukotka used to try to move to the Krasnodar region when they retired.
+However, in recent years they have moved to Omsk and Novosibirsk oblasts, because Krasnodar is now too hot for them.
+This suggests that people have adapted their residences because of the climate.

-According to Mr. Kokorin, summer temperatures in Krasnodar can rise above 40°C, a level that is harmful for older people who have lived in the North for many years.
+Summer temperatures in Krasnodar can rise above 40°C, which is harmful for older people who have lived in the north for many years, according to Mr. Kokorin.

-Last June, the United Nations World Meteorological Organization predicted that global temperatures could reach record levels within five years.
-This is due to greenhouse gas emissions and the shift in ocean currents from La Nina to El Nino.
+Last June, the United Nations World Meteorological Organization predicted that global temperatures could reach record levels within five years, due to greenhouse gas emissions and a shift in ocean currents from La Nina to El Nino.

 Source